 What does this mean?
 Should you be worried about this if you file an asylum case that, legally speaking, doesn't have a strong chance of being granted?
 Might your case then be not only denied, but found "frivolous;" thus ruining your chances of applying for other U.S. immigration benefits?
 If, for instance, you were to marry a U.S. citizen or become eligible for a green card (lawful permanent residence) on some other basis, you certainly wouldn't want your chances ruined by having a frivolous asylum application on your immigration record.

 Here, we'll take a closer look at the risks, and provide some reassurance for applicants who truly fear persecution in their home country.

-By what you’ve described, this warning should not be a concern in your case.
-To qualify as "knowingly frivolous,” one or more material (important and relevant) elements of your asylum application and testimony would have to constitute deliberate fabrications, otherwise known as lies or falsehoods.
-This comes from the regulations published by U.S. Citizenship and Immigration Services (USCIS) at 8 C.F.R. § 1208.20.
+To qualify as "knowingly frivolous," U.S. immigration rules say that one or more material (important and relevant) elements of the asylum application and testimony would have to constitute deliberate fabrications, otherwise known as lies or falsehoods.
+(This comes from the government regulations at 8 C.F.R. § 1208.20.)

-A finding that your application is frivolous would not be made by the first officials to hear your case, namely the USCIS asylum officers.
-Only if these officers deny your case and refer it to the Immigration Court is a frivolous finding possible, made by the Immigration Judge or IJ who hears your testimony.
+A finding that your asylum application is frivolous would not be made by the first officials to hear your case, namely the USCIS asylum officers.
+Only if these officers deny your case and refer it to the Immigration Court for removal proceedings is a frivolous finding possible, made by the Immigration Judge (IJ) who hears your testimony.

-It sounds like a greater concern in your case is that it might not impress the asylum examiners sufficiently to grant it.
-This is where evidence of conditions in your home country will be very important.
+If you think your case might not impress the asylum examiners sufficiently to grant it, that's a good reason to hire an immigration attorney or at least pay special attention to supplying persuasive documents in support of your case.
+Evidence of conditions in your home country will be very important.
 The more documentation you can present from experts showing that other family members of politically active persons, in situations similar to yours, legitimately feared persecution, the stronger your case will appear.